jaysuslol/TodoAPI/README.md

-Basic API created on C# with ASP.NET Core
+Basic API written on C#, using ASP.NET Core